 To My Love, is a celebration of Love, in all her many forms.
 It has been an absolute joy to receive your lovely responses thus far!

-These friends (& Lily) made my 29th birthday such a special one!
+These friends (& Lily) made my 29th birthday a very special one!

 I'm filled with great anticipation & curiosity for what's on the horizon.